Aayush9029/YorkuPublic/README.md

-# 🌍 YorkuPublic - Public database + server for YorkU iOS App.
+# 🌍 YorkuPublic - Public database for YorkU iOS App.

-📚 The data + server is *free* for anyone to use :D
+📚 The data is *free* for anyone to use :D

 📲  Courses data is saved on device.